Modrigue/MusicToolbox/README.md

 # WebMusicScaleGenerator
-Easy to use online music scale and chords generator and player.
+Easy to use online music scale and chords generator, finder and player.

+* Scale explorer with more than 70 scales / modes included,
+* Scale finder,
+* Chord explorer and finder,
-More than 70 scales / modes included, scale finder, with possibility to hear scales and chords, and visualization on guitar and keyboard.
+* Possibility to hear scales and chords,
+* Scales and chords visualization on guitar and keyboard.

-Uses MIDI.js to play notes.
+_Uses MIDI.js to play notes._